yadayada/acd_cli/CONTRIBUTING.rst

 Code
 ----

 There are no real programming guidelines as of yet.
-Please use type hints like specified in PEP 0484 where appropriate and limit line length to 100 characters.
+Please use function annotations for typing like specified in PEP 3107 where appropriate and limit line length to 100 characters.

-It is a generally a good idea to announce that you are working on an issue by explicitly stating this on the issue tracker.
+It is a generally a good idea to announce that you are working on an issue by explicitly announcing it.

 Please squash your commits before making a pull request.